agardnerIT/obslab-syslog/docs/index.md

 | Dynatrace Managed  | ✔️                 |
 | Dynatrace SaaS     | ✔️                 |

+## Syslog via ActiveGate

+If you already have an ActiveGate deployed and / or prefer to use an ActiveGate for syslog ingest, [follow these instructions instead](https://docs.dynatrace.com/docs/observe-and-explore/logs/lma-log-ingestion/lma-log-investion-syslog){target=_blank}.
+Whether the OpenTelemetry collector or ActiveGate is used, the end result is the same.

 <div class="grid cards" markdown>
 - [Click here to begin :octicons-arrow-right-24:](getting-started.md)
 </div>